Paul B. Preciado

-Paul B. Preciado is a Spanish writer, philosopher and curator whose work focuses on applied and theoretical topics relating to identity, gender, pornography, architecture and sexuality.
+Paul B. Preciado (formerly Beatriz Preciado; born 11 September 1970) is a Spanish writer, philosopher and curator whose work focuses on applied and theoretical topics relating to identity, gender, pornography, architecture and sexuality.
 In 2010, Preciado began a process of "slow transition" where he started taking testosterone to medically transition.
 From this point on he has publicly considered himself transgender as well as a feminist.

 Career

 Preciado came to The New School in New York from Spain on a Fulbright scholarship to get an MA in Philosophy.
 Jacques Derrida and Agnes Heller became mentors to Preciado.
 Despite taking a short gap during the spring of Preciado's first year at The New School, Preciado maintained close relations with many professors.
 In 1999, Derrida, one of Preciado's professors, invited Preciado to teach a seminar in Paris on forgiveness and the gift during transformation.
 After transitioning into his professional career, Preciado and his newfound partner, Alberto Perez, began to hold empowerment forums in impoverished communities.
 Later, he came back to the United States to complete his PhD in Philosophy and Theory of Architecture at Princeton University, writing a dissertation called, Pornotopía: Architecture and Sexuality in Playboy During the Cold War in 2010, which in book form later won the Prix Sade in France.

 Preciado has been professor of Political History of the Body, Gender Theory, and History of Performance at Université Paris VIII and was the director of the Independent Studies Program (PEI) of the Museum of Contemporary Art of Barcelona (MACBA).
 He was Curator of Public Programs of documenta 14, Kassel and Athens.

 Since January 2013, Preciado has regularly contributed to French newspaper Libération′s website Liberation.fr, in a column having gender, sexuality, love and biopower as recurrent themes.

 In 2023, he directed a documentary film Orlando, My Political Biography.
 The film was screened at the 73rd Berlin International Film Festival in festival's Encounter section on 18 February 2023, where it was awarded a Special Jury Prize.
 In its announcement the jury described the film as "revelatory, moving and spirited."
 The film received a special mention in the festival category Best Documentary Film, and also the Teddy Award as best documentary film.

 In 2023, ArtReview named Preciado the 22nd most influential person in the contemporary art world, describing his work as "a mainstay reference for the artworld".